 Machine is working, foot pedal is working, but you just do not get stitches on your fabric.
 Do the necessary cleaning, bobbin area checking etc. See that the thread is correctly set in the bobbin with the thread passing through the necessary slots.

-If the bobbin area is working, the hook area is turning properly, bobbin case is alright, and still if the problem persists, this usually indicates that there is a problem with the timing of your machine or that something is broken inside somewhere or that something is stuck inside.
+If the bobbin area is working, the hook area is turning properly, bobbin case is alright, and still if the problem persists, this usually indicates that there is a problem with the timing of your machine or that something is shattered inside somewhere or that something is stuck inside.

 The timing of a sewing machine has to be fixed by a sewing machine mechanic.